Randomization Test for the Specification of Interference Structure: Empirical Illustrations

 \subsection{Spillover effects of the anti-conflict intervention programs}

 In the second empirical case study, we apply the proposed test to the data from \citet{paluck2016changing}, who investigated the impact of anti-conflict intervention programs on adolescents' norms and attitudes through a large-scale experiment in 56 American middle schools.
 Half of these schools were randomly selected to host the programs.
 Within each selected school, a group of students (called {\it seed-eligible students}) were non-randomly selected, and half of these students (called {\it seed students}) were chosen through a stratified randomization and invited to join the program.
 The seed-eligible students' strata were determined by their individual characteristics, such as gender, grade, and friendship network variables.
 The students' friendship networks were measured by simply asking them to nominate up to 10 friends in their school.
-Participating in the program was not mandatory for the seed students, and, in fact, the compliance rate was approximately 40\%, which corresponds to the case of imperfect compliance.
+Participation in the program was not mandatory for seed students, and this empirical scenario corresponds to the case of imperfect compliance.
 For more details on the experimental design, see the Supplementary Appendix of \citet{paluck2016changing}.

 The purpose of this experiment is to examine how the seed students who participated in the intervention program could influence other students through their social networks to improve the climate of the school.
 In each intervention meeting, the seed students were encouraged to identify common conflict behaviors in their schools and discuss behavioral strategies to mitigate the conflicts.
 As an important role of the seed students, they were allowed to hand out a program wristband as a reward to students for their engagement in friendly or conflict-mitigating behaviors.
 Let $Y_i \in \{ 0, 1 \}$ be an indicator of whether student $i$ wears a program wristband, which is the outcome variable of interest in this empirical analysis.
 Let $Z_i \in \{ 0, 1 \}$ indicate the treatment eligibility (i.e., whether $i$ is a seed student).